 Concerning the storage of imaging data, both the G1X Mark II and the E-M10 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Olympus OM-D E-M10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Both the G1X Mark II and the E-M10 have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.